CONTEMPORARY WORLD, I: Global Wars (1900-50)

 Physiology or Medicine

-VERDUN -- The Battle of Verdun (PBS): Introduction, Battle Animation, and Historian Commentary; Battle of Verdun: 21 February 1916-July 1916 (BBC); The Battle of Verdun [4 minutes]; and Verdun: Shell Shock [1.30 minutes].
+VERDUN -- The Battle of Verdun (PBS): Introduction, Battle Animation, and Historian Commentary; Battle of Verdun: 21 February 1916-July 1916 (BBC); Verdun: Shell Shock [1.30 minutes]; and Mitterrand and Kohl at Verdun (22 September 1984) (Iconic Photos).
 Optional: The Great War, Episode 11: Hell Cannot Be So Terrible (BBC, 1964) [40 minutes]; Verdun: The Nightmare (Deadly Battles of World War I); Visualizing Verdun (France at War); Verdun 1916 map (Bereznay); and Shell Shock during World War One (BBC).

 CULTURES OF CREATIVITY -- Conflict Map: 20C Wars (Nobel Prize).